 The use of an MRI can assist your provider in locating the source of your pain.
 The MRI uses a magnetic field and radio waves to take images of structures and organs inside your body.
 During an MRI test, the area being studied is placed inside the MRI machine which holds a strong magnet.
 Radio waves are sent through your body causing the atoms in your body to send out their own signal.
 The signal is picked up by the scanner and a computer turns this signal into images on a computer.
 The images from the MRI machine are digital, so they can be viewed and stored on a computer.
 The images can also be viewed remotely, such as in the operating room or in an office exam room.

 Why is it done?

-Your provider may want to do an MRI for many reasons.?
-MRI scans are useful to orthopaedic providers but can be performed virtually on any body part to determine different pathologies.?
-The most common reason for performing an MRI in an orthopaedic clinic help further examine musculoskeletal issues.?
+Your provider may want to do an MRI for many reasons.
+MRI scans are useful to orthopedic providers but can be performed virtually on any body part to determine different pathologies.
+The most common reason for performing an MRI in an orthopedic clinic help further examine musculoskeletal issues.
 An MRI may be completed for determining and diagnosing the following:

 - Rotator cuff injuries in the shoulder

 - Knee pain caused by a torn meniscus, ACL, PCL or other soft tissue pathology

 Can anyone have an MRI?

 Due to the strong magnet that makes up an MRI scanner, people with implanted devices or metal in their body cannot have an MRI.
 Prior to your MRI, a medical staff member will go over a safety questionnaire with you to assure you meet the standards of having an MRI performed.
 Anyone who has the following will not be able to have an MRI:

 - Cochlear implant (an internal hearing aid)